kwoncy2020/load-tensorflow-model-on-cplusplus-with-opencv/README.md

 now you can include files(LoadDeepModel.cpp, LoadDeepModel.h) to your main file.

-\* notice! when you using this LoadDeepModel class, there might be stack-overflow on the stack. because this handle images, you need to expand stack size on your project property.
+\* notice! when you using this LoadDeepModel class, there might be stack-overflow on the stack.
+Because this handle images, you need to expand stack size on your project property settings.

 you can make instance with constructor which requires four args that you already checked.